artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 .. _dip-upload-AT:

-Upload DIP to Archivists Toolkit
+Upload DIP to Archivists' Toolkit
 ================================

-To upload DIPs to your Archivists Toolkit instance, you must enter your Archivists Toolkit information and credentials in Administration.
-See :ref:`Archivists Toolkit DIP upload
-<dashboard-AT>` for more information.
+To upload DIPs to your Archivists' Toolkit instance, you must enter your Archivists' Toolkit information and credentials in the Administration tab.
+See :ref:`Archivists' Toolkit DIP upload <dashboard-AT>` for more information.

+Create a SIP using the :ref:`Transfer <transfer>` process as normal.
+During Normalization, choose one of the options that normalizes the package for access.
+During the Upload DIP micro-service, select Upload DIP to Archivists' Toolkit.
+The Match page should automatically open.

+#.
+A page will open allowing the user to select the Archivists' Toolkit collection where the objects should be added.
+This page allows the user to match digital objects to resource components in Archivists' Toolkit.

+#.
+Archivematica will upload the DIP metadata to Archivists' Toolkit.

 :ref:`Back to the top <ingest>`